Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 • Crowd estimate: Not super popular, though I would still plan for sunrise or sunset in order to avoid crowds.

-• Good to know: This location requires a park monitor regardless of wedding size, which I believe is $100 per hour.
+• Good to know: A park monitor is required for all ceremonies here, typically around $100 per hour.

 • Max capacity: 10